 - Open the details page for the data store item and click the Layers tab.

 - Click Sync Layers.

-- After reading the message that appears, click Yes if you want to proceed with synchronizing the layers with content in the underlying database.
+- Click Yes if you want to proceed with synchronizing the layers with content in the underlying database.

 The amount of time this takes depends on how many changes have been made to the content in the database.